rach1tarora/offensive-coding/Windows/shellcoding/HelloWorld-in-asm-Hardcoded-addresses/README.md

    const char main[] = "shellcode";
    ```

 Once you do that, for resolving the hardcoded addresses, you can use `resolver.exe`.
-I will provide the .c file as well if you want to see the code, and also the object file if you need that.
+I will provide the .c file as well if you want to see the raw code.

 You can then visualize what is happening in IDA.